perrelet/sassy/README.md

 # SASSY

 A rather saucy way of implementing SCSS on your WordPress install.
-This plugin was written due to the limitations of similar plugins in the wp repository and was heavbily inspired by Juan Echeverry's [SCSS-Library](https://wordpress.org/plugins/scss-library/?ref=commonninja) plugin.
+This plugin was written due to the limitations of similar plugins in the wp repository and was heavily inspired by Juan Echeverry's [SCSS-Library](https://wordpress.org/plugins/scss-library/?ref=commonninja) plugin.

 ## Usage

-Enqueue your sass files as if they were css and sassy will handle the rest.
-Example:
+Enqueue your sass files as if they were css and sassy will take care of the rest.

 ```php
 wp_enqueue_style('your-scss', plugin_dir_url(__FILE__) . 'style.scss');